 The story is narrated by a friend of Sumire’s, her classmate from university and then elementary school teacher.
 At that time, Sumire tries with all her might to be a writer.
 But, despite her total dedication and strong determination, she isn’t successful at it.
 Sumire is incapable of writing anything which has a beginning or an end.

 What she wrote “resembled a patchwork quilt sewn by a group of stubborn old ladies, each with her own tastes and complaints, working in grim silence.”

 I loved the the beginning of the book, then, when Sumire disappears on the Greek island, bit by bit I began to really dislike it.
 At times it almost seemed like a horror book.
 At that point, I couldn’t understand what had happened.
 I didn’t understand why the characters fall into a depression which leaves them bereft of their will to live.
-A dangerous division is created which takes them to another dimension, one which strips them of any warmth in life; where it is impossible to separate dreams from reality.
+After that a dangerous division is created which takes them to another dimension, one which strips them of any warmth in life; where it is impossible to separate dreams from reality.

 I didn’t understand the illness that afflicts Miu, the woman who Sumire is in love with, or how this affliction is passed on to the others.
 I was angry with Murakami, but then in the end… I really liked it.

 There is something spiritual about this book.
-It seems as though Murakami doesn’t want us to understand exactly what happened.
+It seems as though Murakami (here is his website) doesn’t want us to understand exactly what happened.
 He prefers to create a shroud of mystery and Miu is without a doubt the most mysterious character.
 She is beautiful, charming and sophisticated and, in some ways, resembles Sumire.
 However, Sumire does not have her grace: the girl would like to become a writer, and we are aware that Miu had been an excellent musician.
 We also know that a traumatic event changed her life and, as a consequence to this, she stopped playing.
 But in the end, we discover that she never had any real talent.